avisokay/TopicBench/README.md

   Hilary Bayer
   Center for Quantitative Sciences, University of Washington
-  - Wrote functions to calculate distance measures and statistical tests
+  - Wrote functions to calculate distance measures and tests for these
   - Edited documentation
   - Created YAML file for the Conda environment
   - Set up GitHub Actions for testing and linting